sushrutaproject2/sushrutaproject2.github.io/_pages/sushrutaproject1.md

 <!-- _pages/sushrutaproject1.md -->

-The website of the Suśruta Project (2020-2024) offered numerous resources under the following headings:
+The website of the Suśruta Project (2020-2024) collected resources under the following headings:

 ## Project Outputs